Mathics3/mathics-development-guide/docs/what-is-mathics.rst

 based on rsmenon's `pygments-mathematics
 <https://pypi.org/project/pygments-mathematica/>`_.

-The main diffence between the two is that the character tables are used here.
+The main difference between the two is that the character tables are used here.
 Possibly over time more parts of the scanner will be used as well.